george-hawkins/arf-drone/pixhawk-setup.md

 I've found MP can be a little flakey during its first run (if you run it from the command prompt you can see various errors being output that don't appear subsequently once you've allowed firewall access etc.) So I suggest just expanding the MP window (it's initially squashed up small enough to fit on even the smallest screen) and then restarting it (it will start with the same window size as it had when you exited).

 I've also seen MP incorrectly inform me that a newer firmware version was available, e.g. it told me that version 3.5.0 was available - this was technically true, 3.5.0 was available for the helicopter version of the firmware but 3.4.6 was still the latest available quadcopter version and was the version already on my Pixhawk.
 The version number file stored with the latest stable quadcopter firmware can be seen [here](http://firmware.eu.ardupilot.org/Copter/stable/PX4-quad/git-version.txt).
+See [MissionPlanner/#1620](https://github.com/ArduPilot/MissionPlanner/issues/1620).

 Once MP is up and running click on _Initial Setup_ and then on _Wizard_.
 The wizard is fairly self explanatory: